awsdocs/amazon-chime-administration-guide/doc_source/edit-voicecon.md

 **Note**
 Encryption\-enabled Voice Connectors use TLS \(TCP\) protocol for all calls\.

 You can choose to send logs from your Amazon Chime Voice Connector to CloudWatch Logs\.
-For more information, see [CloudWatch Logs for Amazon Chime](monitoring-cloudwatch.md#cw-logs)\.
+For more information, see [CloudWatch logs for Amazon Chime](monitoring-cloudwatch.md#cw-logs)\.

 You can also enable media streaming from your Amazon Chime Voice Connector to Amazon Kinesis\.
-For more information, see [Streaming Amazon Chime Voice Connector Media to Kinesis](start-kinesis-vc.md)\.
+For more information, see [Streaming Amazon Chime Voice Connector media to Kinesis](start-kinesis-vc.md)\.

 **To edit Amazon Chime Voice Connector settings**